June 15, 2017

-My wife’s interest in policy and broader societal implications of the development of AI led to her ordering one of, if not the foundational books on general AI: Superintelligence by Nick Bostrom.
+My wife’s interest in policy and the broader societal implications of the development of AI led to her ordering one of, if not the, foundational books on general AI: “Superintelligence”, by Nick Bostrom.

 My interest in machine learning and data science led to me to borrow said book almost from the moment it landed on our doorstep.
-It’s been an interesting read and has kept me occupied on trains and in spare moments.
-I wouldn’t recommend it for bedtime reading as it doesn’t shy away from being technical!
+It’s been an interesting read, and has kept me occupied on trains and in other spare moments.
+I wouldn’t recommend it for bedtime reading, though, as it doesn’t shy away from being technical!

 Sounds complicated?
 It is.
-It’s like comparing the smarts of Einstein with those of your slow colleague at work and that’s not even close!
-Superintelligence would be like comparing Einstein’s cognitive capacity to that of ant, only humans are the ant and, because we’re the ant, there’s a lot of uncertainty on the topic.
-Articles written about superintelligence have many qualifiers (could's, would's, should's), this article included.
+It’s like comparing the smarts of Einstein with those of your slow colleague at work—and that’s not even close!
+Superintelligence would be like comparing Einstein’s cognitive capacity to that of ant, only humans are the ants.
+And, as ants, our inability to comprehend this superintelligence creates a lot of uncertainty and speculation on the topic.
+Articles written about superintelligence have many qualifiers (could's, would's, should's)—this article included.

 How do we make one?
-It is imagined that at some point in the future a seed AI will be able to rewrite it's codebase enabling it to recursively self-improve.
-This approach would allow it to become increasingly more intelligent, leading to an intelligence explosion.
+It is imagined that at some point in the future, a seed AI will be able to rewrite it's codebase, enabling it to recursively self-improve.
+In theory, this would allow the AI to become increasingly more intelligent and, without the biological limitations of humans, could lead to what experts call an “intelligence explosion”.
 And then what?

-I hope someone is monitoring our progress.
+So who is watching out for us?
+Is there someone working to ensure that AI doesn’t get away from us?
 Good news and bad news here.
 The short answer is yes, many are aware of the potential downsides.
 The most vocal lately has been Elon Musk, but many other prominent technologies have raised the alarm.
 There are now a few institutes looking into these issues, many affiliated with universities where this research is taking place.
 The bad news is that, unsurprisingly, governments are woefully behind.

 You can’t program common sense.
 Programming typically has very literal, specific task-based code.
 This won’t be possible with an agile, self-taught AI.
 So we’ll have to do better and design ways to guide and control the AI in new ways to steer us away from brain electrode type outcomes.